GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ### Bug report / Feedback

-Report a bug or send feedback using this [Monorail template](https://bugs.chromium.org/p/gerrit/issues/entry?template=code-owners-plugin).
+Please report bugs or send feedback using this [Monorail template](https://bugs.chromium.org/p/gerrit/issues/entry?template=code-owners-plugin).

-You can also report a bug through the bug icon in the reply dialog next to the `HIDE OWNERS` / `SUGGEST OWNERS` button.
+You can also report bugs through the bug icon in the reply dialog next to the `HIDE OWNERS` / `SUGGEST OWNERS` button.

 ![suggest owners from reply dialog](./suggest-owners-from-reply-dialog.png "Suggest owners")